 Polished stainless steel fittings and bright lighting add a sense of space and modernity to the retro cool décor with lacquered banquettes and striped cushions.

-Cushioned banquettes and retro Coca Cola fridges
+Retro Coca Cola fridges

 From the retro-styled Coca Cola fridges to the vintage drink glasses, no detail has been spared in this new eatery that brings authentic flavours of Italy to the village-like atmosphere of Clovelly.